top of page

 Adele Gibson has painted professionally since completing her MA in Fine Art at the University of Brighton in 2017.
 She represents herself alongside showing work in galleries across the South of England.

-Adele’s paintings aim to convey a sense of the sublime beauty of the natural world.
+Gibson's paintings aim to convey a sense of the sublime beauty of the natural world.
 She uses the medium of oil to create layered, expressive work, and employs a diverse range of tools including an electric sander, painting wedges and feathers.

-Alongside her painting practice, Adele works as a freelance curator and arts organiser and successfully gained Arts Council funding for a project, ‘Let’s talk about the Anthropocene’.
+Alongside her painting practice, Adele has worked as a freelance curator and arts organiser and successfully gained Arts Council funding for a project, ‘Let’s talk about the Anthropocene’.
 In July 2019 this resulted in an exhibition and residency for 8 artists at the University of Brighton Grand Parade campus.
 She selected and curated 50 works of art received from open submissions across the UK and as far afield as India, Canada and the US.
 For more information about this project see www.anthrotalk.com.

 Awards and exhibitions